Great treestand locations to cross paths with a big, mature buck

 Deer are adaptive creatures.
 The more we destroy their habitat, the more they’ll move into ours.
 That’s why we’re seeing such a large increase in suburban deer populations.
-They’re learning to live in these semi-populated (even heavily populated) areas.
-And why not?
-They can find food, water and cover — the three things they need to survive.
-What’s even more — they often escape hunting pressure there, too.
+In these populous places they can find food, water, and cover — the three things they need to survive.
+They can usually escape hunting pressure, too.

-Gun hunters are limited in most (if not all) suburban areas.
-That said, bowhunters are primed to take advantage of these city deer.
+Gun hunters are limited in most suburban areas.
+But bowhunters are primed to take advantage of these city deer.
 The biggest hurdle?
 Getting permission from the landowners.
-Get passed this, though, and you’re well on your way to filling a tag.
+Clear that, and you're well on your way to filling a tag.

 Terrain Tip: Look at aerial maps of urban and suburban areas.
 Try to find pockets of undeveloped land in and around town.
 Then look up contact information for the landowners.